flibustier/pokemon-tcg-exchange/README.md

 - **Automated Matching:** Enter the card you want and the card you offer; the system finds a matching trade partner for you.
 - **Secure Communication:** Once matched, a private chat opens to coordinate the trade details.
-- **Time-Limited Trades:** You have 48 hours to agree and complete the trade before the match expires.
-- **Fair Trading:** The platform supports the Pokémon TCG Pocket's rules—trades must be between cards of the same rarity, and certain rarities or promo cards may not be eligible for trade[4][5].
+- **Fair Trading:** The platform supports the Pokémon TCG Pocket's rules—trades must be between cards of the same rarity, and certain rarities or promo cards may not be eligible for trade.

-> _"Request your missing cards, offer a duplicate, wait for a match, and swap seamlessly on Pokémon TCG Pocket!"_[2]
+> _"Request your missing cards, offer a duplicate, wait for a match, and swap seamlessly on Pokémon TCG Pocket!"_

----

 ## How It Works